Holmgren825/attribution/README.md

 # Extreme event attribution
-Repository tracking work with extreme event attribution.
+Notebooks and functions used when working with extreme event attribution.
-Contains notebooks for the analysis and some modules with helper functions.
+The notebooks contain details of the workflow while the package contains functions for the analysis.